 In the 1970s, a couple of Realtors started organizing town folk to make sculptures out of one of Breckenridge's most readily available resources - snow.
-If you've followed the Breckenridge competition over the past 30-some years, you've probably heard of Carvin' Marvin and the Snowflakes - Breckenridge Associates' own Rob Neyland and Ron Shelton, who were part of this original band and spent many years carvin' out in the cold and organizing the event in steaming city council meetings trying to get the event national, and then international status and into the world-acclaimed event it is today.
-Thousands come to see the event every January during the week it takes the artists to make the sculptures and the following days (temperatures willing) that the works are left standing.
+If you've followed the Breckenridge competition over the past 30 years, you've probably heard of Carvin' Marvin and the Snowflakes.
+Breckenridge Associates' own Rob Neyland, aka Carvin' Marvin, spent many years carvin' out in the cold and organizing the event in steaming city council meetings trying to get the event national, then international status and into the world-acclaimed event it is today.
+Thousands come to see the event every January during the carving week while the artists work on the sculptures and the days following carving (temperatures willing) that the works are left standing for a short time.

 How did it all start?

 Back in the 1970s, during Ullr Fest, amateur teams made sculptures from giant heaps of snow in front of shops on Main Street.
 Snow sculpting fit right in with our annual winter festival named after Ullr, a somewhat fabricated god of snow.

-Under the pseudonyms, Carvin’ Marvin’ and the Snowflakes, Neyland and Shelton made snow sculptures during every Ullr Fest in front their real estate office.
+Under the pseudonyms, Carvin’ Marvin’ and the Snowflakes, Rob Neyland and Ron Shelton made snow sculptures during every Ullr Fest in front of their real estate office.
 In the late 1980s, Rob and Ron landed the state snow sculpture championships for Breckenridge which was a success.
-And so were Neyland and Shelton's teams who traveled internationally and made friends at some of the other state championships.
-In 1991, the first International Snow Sculpture Championships came to town.
-The blocks of snow were concentrated in the Bell Tower Mall parking area instead of lining the street and the craft of snow carving went way up.
+The Neyland and Shelton teams were also successful, traveling internationally and making friends at some of the other state championships.
+In 1991, the first International Snow Sculpture Championships came to Breckenridge.
+The blocks of snow were concentrated in the old Bell Tower Mall parking area instead of lining the street.
+The craft of snow carving went way up.
 When the Bell Tower was torn down in 2002, the event moved to West Adams and then later eventually took over a good part of the parking area at the Riverwalk Center.
 “It’s no small feat,” Neyland said, “that we take over one of the busiest parking lots in town for a week during ski season.”